Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

   - The upward messages sent
   - Is there a runtime upgrade to schedule?

----

-### Data Availability Protocol

-- The Availability and Validity (AnV) protocol of Polkadot allows the network to be efficiently sharded among parachains while maintaining strong security guarantees

-- The PoV is too big to be included on-chain when a parablock is backed, so validators instead produce a constant size **Candidate Block Recept** to represent the freshly validated block

-- But the PoV must remain available after backing, since it will be used to validate the block during the approvals process.

 ---v

-#### The Availability Process

-- Erasure coding is applied to the PoV
-- At least 2/3 + 1 validators must report that they possess their piece of the code word.
-Once this threshold of validators has been reached, the network can consider the PoV block of the parachain available
+#### Candidate Receipt

+- The PoV is too big to be included on-chain when a parablock is backed, so validators instead produce a constant size **Candidate Block Receipt** to represent the freshly validated block

+Notes:

+The Candidate Receipt contains mainly Hashes so the only valuable use is to be used to verify the correctness of known PoVs The Candidate Receipt only represents a PoV, it does not substitute it

 ---